Saturday, November 16, 2024

 The Harmony Route

-The Ellwood City station, located on the line to Beaver Falls, which branched off the Evans City-Newcastle at nearby Ellwood Junction.
+The Ellwood City station, located on the line to Beaver Falls, which branched off the Evans City-New Castle line at nearby Ellwood Junction.
 PHB&N 110 is visible; it's hard to tell but for some reason its pole is swung around so the car can back up.

 The year is 1916 and a PHB&N combine is on the street in Butler.